alecstein/word-chains/README.md

 # What does it do?

-A friend asked me to solve the following puzzle: how do you get from the word "war" to "peace" by either adding, deleting, or changing a letter, and after each move, making a new English word.
-The solution is:
+A friend asked me to solve the following puzzle:

+> how do you get from the word "war" to "peace" by making a sequence of moves: either adding, deleting, or changing a letter.
+Each move must result in a new English word.

+The shortest solution (path from "war" to "peace") is:

 war
 par
 pare
 pace
 peace

 `word_chains` finds chains of words each connected by one letter differences.
 In other words, it solves the general case of the war/peace puzzle.